Can I Install Nano Server on VMware?

 How does Windows Nano Server differ from Windows Server Core?

-To be completely honest, I find the Microsoft marketing over Server Nano / Server Core confusing.
-Server Core has no GUI and is a headless deployment option, you could run HyperV, Containers, and pretty much all Windows Server built-in features such as Server Manager.
+Honestly, I find the Microsoft marketing over Server Nano / Server Core confusing.
+Server Core has no GUI and is a headless deployment option.
+You could run HyperV, Containers, and pretty much all built-in Windows Server features such as Server Manager.

 Server Nano is officially the replacement for Server Core.
-Nano is a much more stripped back version of Windows Server Core, it focuses on container deployments and Web Application services and it is great at handling .NET applications on a secure platform.
+Nano is a much more stripped-back version of Windows Server Core; it focuses on container deployments and Web Application services and is great at handling .NET applications on a secure platform.

 How to install Windows Nano Server